MASTERING THE AUDIT OF A DATA PROTECTION MANAGEMENT SYSTEM (DPMS) BASED ON GDPR.

 - Understand the roles and responsibilities of the several stakeholders, including the DPO, on the compliance of the GDPR and their involvement on the audit and certification process

-- Acquire the expertise to perform an DPMS GDPR internal audit following ISO 19011 guidelines
+- Acquire the expertise to perform an DPMS (or, PIMS) GDPR internal audit following ISO 19011 guidelines

-- Acquire the expertise to perform an DPMS GDPR certification audit following ISO 19011 guidelines, EDPB guidelines and the specifications of ISO/IEC 17065 and ISO/IEC 17021
+- Acquire the expertise to perform an DPMS (or, PIMS) GDPR certification audit following ISO 19011 guidelines, EDPB guidelines and the specifications of ISO/IEC 17065 and ISO/IEC 17021

-- Acquire the necessary expertise to manage an DPMS GDPR audit team
+- Acquire the necessary expertise to manage an DPMS (or, PIMS) GDPR audit team

 - Understand the operation of an GDPR conformant data protection management system